-There are a lot of life lessons in here, some as simple as how Rachel stopped drinking Diet Coke after realising she was becoming addicted, to the perserverance that comes with going through the adoption process.
-Very moving and powerful read.
+There are a lot of life lessons in here, some as simple as how Rachel stopped drinking Diet Coke after realising she was becoming addicted, to the perseverance that comes with going through the adoption process.
+A very moving and powerful read.

 I am not a mother, I’m not even in a relationship.
-So why would I read a book with this title, because it’s mostly about being freelance – not about being a mum.
+So why would I read a book with this title, it’s mostly about being freelance – not about being a mum.
 If you’re looking for great advice on how to become a freelance creative then definitely read this book.
-It has a lot of helpful advice about getting started and ways to avoid burn out.
-It reminds you that’s it’s okay to ask for help and struggles are normal.
+It has a lot of helpful advice about getting started and ways to avoid burnout.
+It reminds you that it’s okay to ask for help and struggles are normal.
 Easy, inspiring read.

 I don’t know what it is about this book but it’s a really great read.
 I probably only implemented about 10% of the things she said to do but the message was strong and enjoyable.
-I do love a declutter, as avid readers of EllesBellesNotebook will know, so this was definitely a must-read for me at some point in my life.
+I do love declutter, so this was definitely a must-read for me at some point in my life.

-I wax lyrical about this book but it truly changed my life – yes, how cheesy is that!
-I started multiple side-hustles, embraced my multi-hyphenate status and this year has been the best year of my life because of it.
+I wax lyrical about this book but it truly changed my life – yes, how cheesy is that?
+I started multiple side hustles, and embraced my multi-hyphenate status and this year has been the best year of my life because of it.
 If you haven’t read this book yet – do it!!